dimliaro/Piculator/README.md

 ### Selling Mode Example:
 ```
 Enter choice (1/2): 1
-Enter the number of Pi you own: 1000
+Enter the number of Pi you want to sell: 1000
 Enter the selling price: 1.50
 Enter the step size for price variation: 0.01
 Enter the depth of analysis: 10